YugAjmera/ALFA/README.md

 gpio -g mode 19 out LD_LIBRARY_PATH=/opt/mjpg-streamer/ /opt/mjpg-streamer/mjpg_streamer -i "input_raspicam.so -fps 15 -q 50 -x 640 -y 480" -o "output_http.so -p 9000 -w /opt/mjpg-streamer/www" &
 ```
+We are setting all these pins to OUTPUT and adding this last line to stream the live video feed on the webpage.

-7. Restart the server after some changes.
+7. Restart the server after the changes.
 ```
 sudo /etc/init.d/lighttpd stop
 sudo /etc/init.d/lighttpd start